daliavi/hangman-api/README.md

         - username (string),
         - wins_ratio (float),
         - avg_guesses (float)
-    - Description: gets all scores from the data store, groups the data by username, calculates win/loose ratio and average guesses for each user, sorts the data by the ration (desc) and then by the average guess (asc)
+    - Description: gets all scores from the data store, groups the data by username, calculates win/loose ratio and average guesses for each user, sorts the data by the ratio (desc) and then by the average number of guess (asc)

 - **cancel_game**
     - Path: 'cancel/{urlsafe_game_key}'